-I do my best not to spend too much time alone.
+I used to do my best not to spend too much time alone.

 I know what you’re thinking – it’s healthy to be alone sometimes.
 It’s good to settle into yourself without the distractions of everyday life.
 There are so many truths hiding in the absence of noise, whether it be the crackle of the radio, or the constant television, or the marzipan-tried-and-true audiobook on iphone method of distraction.